 Just kidding…kind of…

 I started this blog because of him.
 That breakup made me have to sit with every uncomfortable thought and problem I had about myself.
-That breakup made me learn to love myself.
+It made me learn to love myself.
 That breakup led me to the love of my life.
 So I guess, to my ex, thank you so much for breaking my heart.

 If you’re struggling right now with this, I know you don’t want to hear this but you really do get better.
 You feel like you’re getting out of it and then something reopens the wound and you’re stuck in that feeling of anxiety and depression and you don’t really sleep that much.
 But I promise you that it’s going to be so much brighter after this storm.
 You’re going to find someone that finally gives you the love you deserve and so much more.
 And you’ll be so happy that you went through this breakup.
 You’re going to laugh and smile again.
 The sun will shine again.